Miao people: Historical use

 Historically, the term "Miao" was applied inconsistently to a variety of non-Han peoples.
 Early Chinese-based names use various transcriptions: Miao, Miao-tse, Miao-tsze, Meau, Meo, mo, Miao-tseu etc. In Southeast Asian contexts, words derived from the Chinese "Miao" took on a sense which was perceived as derogatory by the subgroups living in that region.
 The term re-appeared in the Ming dynasty (1368–1644), by which time it had taken on the connotation of "barbarian".
 Being a variation of Nanman, it was used to refer to the indigenous people in southern China who had not been assimilated into Han culture.
 During this time, references to "raw" (生 Sheng) and "cooked" (熟 Shu) Miao appear, referring to the level of assimilation and political cooperation of the two groups, making them easier to classify.
 Not until the Qing dynasty (1644–1911) do more finely grained distinctions appear in writing.
 Even then, discerning which ethnic groups are included in various classifications can be complex.
 There has been a historical tendency by the Hmong, who resisted assimilation and political cooperation, to group all Miao peoples together under the term Hmong because of the potential derogatory use of the term Miao.
-However it is uncertain if the Miao in historical records actually referred to the Hmong and the modern Miao supra-ethno national group includes several groups other than the Hmong.
+However it is uncertain if the Miao in historical records actually referred to the Hmong, or if they're referred to as such, and the modern Miao supra-ethno national group includes several groups other than the Hmong.
 In modern China the term continues to be used regarding the Miao people there.

 According to Ruey (1962), the way in which Miao was used in Chinese can roughly be divided into three periods: a legendary period from 2300 BC to 200 BC, then a period when the term generally referred to southern barbarians until 1200 AD, and then a modern period during which the Hmong were probably included.
 In the 20th century, Western missionaries called the Hmong and Hmao the "Big Flowery Miao" (Da Hua Miao) and the "Little Flowery Miao" (Xiao Hua Miao).
-Another source states that the Green and White Miao were the Hmong, the Flowery Miao were the Hmao, the Black Miao were the Hmu, and the Red Miao wre the Xong.
+Another source states that the Green and White Miao were the Hmong, the Flowery Miao were the Hmao, the Black Miao were the Hmu, and the Red Miao were the Xong.
 According to She Miaojun, the Miao only existed as an exonym in the imagination of outsiders all the way up to the Qing dynasty.
 It did not refer to any self-defined ethnic group united by either territory or language.
 Others believe that Miao identity emerged during the rebellions of the 18th and 19th centuries.

 Though the Miao themselves use various self-designations, the Chinese traditionally classify them according to the most characteristic color of the women's clothes.
 The list below contains some of these self-designations, the color designations, and the main regions inhabited by the four major groups of Miao in China: